Travel on Point(s)

 Hilton's website makes it easy to track your certificates, even showing how you earned each certificate.

-How to Earn Free Night Rewards Certificates
+How to Earn Hilton Free Night Certificates

 According to the terms & conditions, certificates typically post within 8-12 weeks from when you meet the spend.
 Likewise, the Hilton Aspire's anniversary certificate also is expected to post within 8-12 weeks.
 But usually, certificates post much sooner, as we break down in this post.

 Certificates are valid for 12 months from the date of issuance.
 You must complete your stay by the certificate's expiration date.
 This means that if your certificate expires on December 31, you must check out by December 31.
-In 2020 and 2021, Hilton extended the expiration date on many certificates.
-But that no longer appears to be the case as of 2022.

 You can use as many certificates as you have and then combine your multiple nights into a single reservation.
 Although Hilton offers a fifth night free on award stays, certificates do not qualify for this benefit.
 This means you cannot book 3 nights with points and one night with a certificate and get a fifth night free.
 Nor can you redeem 4 certificates and get a fifth night free.
 So between redeeming points or certificates for a 4-night stay, consider whether you'd like to stay for a free fifth night.
 Or better yet, stack a certificate onto a 4-night points stay to earn a sixth night free!